 A vigilant and rigorous approach to safeguarding means that children are exceptionally safe and secure.
 Safeguarding is of paramount importance in school and the school has excellent professional relationships with multi agency partners.
-The Head Teacher sits on the South Tees Safeguarding Children Partnership (new arrangements September 2019).
-Before the new arrangements, she was Vice-Chair of the LSCB.
-She also chairs the Local Authority Safeguarding in Education Network and is a member of the Redcar and Cleveland Children and Young People's Partnership Board.
+The Head Teacher (HT) chairs the Local Authority Strategic Education Board and Safeguarding in Education Network.
+She also sits on the Local Authority Children and Young Person's Partnership Board and the South Tees Safeguarding Children Partnership.

 Pupils know Newcomen Primary School is a safe school and they can explain how school keeps them safe.
 Pupils know how to manage risks, including in terms of internet safety.
 They understand clearly what constitutes an unsafe situation and how to keep themselves safe.
 Pupils say they feel safe and secure in school (pupil questionnaires and talking to pupils) and that they value the support and commitment of all school staff.
-100% of pupils said they felt safe in 2023 Child's View questionnaire feedback.
+100% of pupils said they felt safe in 2023 and 2024 Child's View questionnaire feedback.